 Prior to getting started on this path, we had been following a very different path, one which is is insidious in modern society – life with a side of stuff, where shiny new things were routinely accumulated in exchange for hard-earned resources, and where a ‘more is more is more’ lifestyle is propagated.

-Then in October 2014, we needed to move house.
-And we had a l o t of stuff.
+In October 2014 we needed to move house, and we had a l o t of stuff.
 The thought of moving all of our possessions prompted us to take a serious look at not only responsibly off-loading our belongings, but in re-evaluating the cycle of consumption and acquisition that had led us here.
-And that rudely kept us a bit broke.

 So we sold and donated more than half of what we now own.
-We changed our mentality from ‘what do we need to upgrade next’ to one of contentment with what we have, and stopped the unconscious cycle of “self-improvement” through material consumption (i.e. we stopped buying stuff because it didn’t add value to our lives).
+We changed our mentality to one of contentment with what we have, and stopped the unconscious cycle of “self-improvement” through material consumption (i.e. we stopped buying stuff because it didn’t add value to our lives).

 We stepped off the hamster wheel of ‘more’ and started to choose ‘less’.
-At first we really did this to make our house move simpler and maybe save a little money.
+At first we really did this to make our house move simpler.
 In turn, however, we unexpectedly met with a new peace.
-Our eyes were opened and we started to consciously choose the focus of how we wanted to continue living – and it was not drowning in consumer debt and excess possessions.
+Our eyes were opened and we started to consciously choose the focus of how we wanted to continue living.
 I don’t believe that our situation was particularly extreme, unusual or unique in comparison to the experiences of the majority of modern day consumers.